How to produce antinuclei from dark matter: Introduction

-In this article we will show that it is possible to generate $\aHe{}$ and other antinuclei from far simpler new physics which may well be related to DM.
+In this article we will show that there are kinematic regions where antinucleon production by dark matter annihilations and decay can be significant.
+In such regions, it is possible to evade the coalescence prediction of Eq.~\eqref{eq:coalescence} by considering \emph{low-energy} processes in which nuclear binding energy and phase space closure become relevant.
+In particular, it allows us to generate $\anti{d}$ and other antinuclei from new physics which may well be related to DM.

 We will postulate the existence of a new particle $\phi$ that carries baryon number $-k$.
 If baryon number is conserved, every decay mode of $\phi$ must contain $k$ antinucleons.
 For a $\phi$ mass close to the decay threshold, the outgoing antibaryons will be non-relativistic and will have a significant probability of forming antinuclei with a large mass number $A \leq k$.

 We will explore this basic idea and show that we can indeed build models of new physics where a new particle $\phi$ decays with detectable production rates for antinuclei.
-We will focus mostly on producing $\anti{He}$ but these models could easily be generalized to the production of other antinuclei.
+We will focus mostly on producing $\anti{d}$ and $\anti{He}$ but these models could easily be generalized to the production of other antiparticles.

-The rest of this article is organized as follows: in Sec.~\ref{sec:helium3} we discuss models that lead to $\aHe{3}$ and the possible relation to DM.
-Sec.~\ref{sec:helium4} gives an analogous discussion of models that produce $\aHe{4}$.
+The rest of this article is organized as follows: in Sec.~\ref{sec:deuteron} we discuss models that lead to $\anti{d}$ and the possible relation to DM.
+In Sec.~\ref{sec:helium3} we perform an analogous discussion for the production of $\aHe{3}$ that does not require knowledge of Sec.~\ref{sec:deuteron}.
 We conclude in Sec.~\ref{sec:conclusions}.
+In appendix~\ref{sec:helium4} we provide a discussion of models that produce $\aHe{4}$, which is technically more involved.